r-wasm/webr/README.md

 At the time of writing the version of R used as the base for webR does not build cleanly using the macOS Ventura development SDK.
 If you are not using the included `Dockerfile` to build webR, the following extra setup must be done before starting the build process,

  * Install the GNU version of the patch program: e.g. `brew install gpatch`

+### Using Dragonegg (Optional)

+If you intend to build webR using Dragonegg to handle Fortran sources, older versions of the `gcc`/`gfortran` toolchain are required than what is provided by modern operating system repositories.
+The docker file `tools/dragonegg/Dockerfile` can be used to setup the required C/C++/Fortran toolchain and development environment for compiling webR with Dragonegg.